 Water Baby carrier

 This will come in so handy if you want to go into the swimming pool or even in the ocean.
 (Shallow area only, of course).
 This water wrap is made out of jersey material, so it’s thin and breathable.
 It’s intended to be worn into water and will dry quickly.
 If you’ve ever worn your baby in a wrap, you put this one on the exact same way as a Moby, Boba, or Tula Wrap.
-You can use this wrap in the airport, too, which makes flying with a baby much easier!
+You can use a wrap in the airport, too, which makes flying with a baby much easier!

-Don’t forget these baby beach essentials, too!
+Don’t forget these overlooked beach essentials for toddlers and babies, too!